wp-plugins/wp-app-studio/readme.txt

 18. NEW with 4.3.2 - Map user field to your entity attributes and use them everywhere.

 == Upgrade Notice ==
+= 4.5.0 =
-= 4.4.1 =
+Drag and drop functionality for ProDev plugins, improvements and bug fixes = 4.4.1 =
 Upgrade FreeDev Demo App data
 = 4.4.0 =